KumananMahalingam/Proofr/README.md

 Ordered verdicts are mapped onto those real anchors by index.
 Model coordinates are kept only as a fallback for steps with no matching ink.

-**Mobile change:** the web app used a flat 50-unit clustering threshold, tuned for desktop-sized handwriting.
-A finger on a zoomed-out phone canvas produces letters many times larger, so every stroke became its own "line" and marks landed mid-line.
+**Mobile change:** A finger on a zoomed-out phone canvas produces letters many times larger, so every stroke became its own "line" and marks landed mid-line.
 The threshold is now derived from the ink itself — 0.7× the 75th percentile of stroke heights, which approximates a tall letter.
 The 75th